deadlykam/JumpRace3D/README.md

 #### Unity Game Engine
 Unity version of the build is **2019.3.15f1**.
 Install Unity game engine from version **2019.3.15f1** or above.
 Install [Unity Hub (recommended)](https://store.unity.com/download?ref=personal) and add Unity version **2019.3.15f1**.
 Once installed then open the latest stable build.
 ***
+## Stable Build
+[Stable-v1.0.0](https://github.com/deadlykam/JumpRace3D/releases/tag/stable-v1.0.0) is the latest stable build of the game.
+The apk file can also be found there for running the game in android.
+**
 ## Controls
 1. Unity Editor: Press and hold the left mouse button to move the player forward.
 Press and hold the left mouse button and move the mouse in x-axis to rotate the player.